istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 ## Solution

-There are several ways to achieve this task:
+There are several ways to perform this task:

 - Create multiple `IstioOperator` (simple solution)
 - Create an operator (recommended for a second iteration in the development process)